InstallerLegacy/virtualhub.eu.org/docs/1970s/1973/hp2100dos-iii/simh/index.md

 ---
 keywords: ["SIMH", "HP 2100", "HP 2100 DOS-III", "HP", 1970s, 1973]
 image: ./HP-2100-DOS-III-3.webp
-description: 'We can run !
+description: "We can run !
 HP 2100 DOS-III on the SIMH HP 2100 emulator.
 First, we need to download the !
 HP 2100 DOS-III kit.
 You can download the kit needed to run !
-HP 2100 DOS-III on the SIMH HP 2100 emulator from the "SIMH Legacy" website:'
+HP 2100 DOS-III on the SIMH HP 2100 emulator from the GitHub user rsanchovilla's software kits repository:"
 sidebar_position: 1
 sidebar_label: "!
 HP 2100 DOS-III on SIMH"
 ---